Liberdus/client-testing/README.md

 4. Once the container builds, open a shell and run `./SETUP` to clone and configure repos for a local Liberdus test network and web-client-v2.

+5. Use a VNC client to connect on localhost to the port mentioned by the vnc server in the devcontainer configuration terminal.

 ## Manually Setting up a Local Liberdus Network with web-client-v2

 1. Setup an environment with the following software: